docsforadobe/illustrator-scripting-guide/materials/Illustrator_JavaScript_Scripting_Reference_2017.md

 legacy text, see convertToNative.
 ```
 ```
 You can view, move, and print legacy text, but you cant edit it.
-Legacy text has an “x” through its bounding box when selected.
+Legacy text has an "x" through its bounding box when selected.
 ```
 **LegacyTextItem properties**